mrsi-cerl/mrsi-gatsby/src/content/coe-tcx/rrtc.md

 hq_division: Environmental / Interagency & International Services (IIS)
 activation_date: 13 Jun 1991
 recertification_date: 18 Nov 2021
-center_functional_proponent: Lara Beasley (environmental),, Michael Schultz (IIS—non-environmental)
+center_functional_proponent: Chaela Smith (environmental),, Michael Schultz (IIS—non-environmental)
 keywords: Disaster Response
 // file_library_root_path: "content/coe/tcx/rrtc/Library/"
 page_last_reviewed: 1 January 1970
 slug: /coe/tcx/rrtc
 ---

 ## About

 The RR-TCX mission is to provide national and international time-sensitive as well as non-time-sensitive support of homeland security/defense, disaster, and infrastructure work where a discretionary and/or flexible cost reimbursement contract is required to accomplish the mission: to serve the nation in support of all Federal Agencies, including NCP and ESF3 support.